EU helping UN, Turkey in bid to extend Black Sea grain deal | Law-Order

 EU helping UN, Turkey in bid to extend Black Sea grain deal

-The European Commission is helping the United Nations and Turkey try to extend a deal allowing the Black Sea export of Ukraine grain - that could expire on Monday - and is open to "explore all solutions," a European Union spokesperson said on Thursday.
+The European Commission is helping the United Nations and Turkey try to extend a deal allowing the Black Sea export of Ukraine grain and is open to "explore all solutions," a European Union spokesperson said on Thursday, ahead of the deal's possible expiration on Monday.

-A key demand by Moscow is the reconnection of Rosselkhozbank to SWIFT.
+'BALL IN PUTIN'S COURT' A key demand by Moscow is the reconnection of Rosselkhozbank to SWIFT.
 It was cut off by the European Union in June 2022 over Russia's invasion of Ukraine in February 2022.
-U.S., BRITISH HELP

 To convince Russia to agree to the Black Sea deal, a three-year memorandum of understanding was struck at the same time under which U.N. officials agreed to help Russia get its food and fertilizer exports to foreign markets.
 While Russian exports of food and fertilizer are not subject to Western sanctions imposed after the invasion of Ukraine, Moscow says restrictions on payments, logistics and insurance have amounted to a barrier to shipments.

-Britain has also "worked very closely with the City of London to enable a very complex payment system" for Russian grain, Britain's U.N.
-Ambassador Barbara Woodward has said.
+Britain has also "worked very closely with the City of London to enable a very complex payment system" for Russian grain, Britain's U.N. ambassador, Barbara Woodward, has said.
+Woodward on Thursday accused Russia of "stonewalling" by delaying attempts by top U.N. officials to speak to Moscow, adding that Britain was "doing what we can" to keep the grain deal alive and that "the ball really is in (Russia's) court."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)